AguaClara/Fluoride-Auto/FluorideReportSp18.md

 <div class="alert alert-block alert-danger">
 Hmm I got confused somewhere down the line.
 Is the CSFBR subteam separate from flouride?
 Were they also working on flouride removal?
 This may have been included above, but double check.

+-Included.
+They are separate but working on similar goals so it made sense to collaborate.

 Which previous subteams reexamined the benefits of the reactors?
 </div>